 The present invention generally includes steps directed to introducing a feruloyl-CoA:monolignol transferase nucleic acids, such as a preselected cDNA encoding the selected feruloyl-CoA:monolignol transferase enzyme, into a recipient cell to create a transformed cell.
-The frequency of occurrence of cells taking up exogenous (foreign) DNA may be low.
+In some instances, the frequency of occurrence of cells taking up exogenous (foreign) DNA may be low.
 Moreover, it is most likely that not all recipient cells receiving DNA segments or sequences will result in a transformed cell wherein the DNA is stably integrated into the plant genome and/or expressed.
 Some may show only initial and transient gene expression.
-However, certain cells from virtually any dicot or monocot species may be stably transformed, and these cells regenerated into transgenic plants, through the application of the techniques disclosed herein
+However, certain cells from virtually any dicot or monocot species may be stably transformed, and these cells regenerated into transgenic plants, through the application of the techniques disclosed herein.

-Another aspect of the invention is a plant species with lignin containing monolignol ferulates (e.g., coniferyl ferulate), wherein the plant has an introduced feruloyl-CoA: monolignol transferase nucleic acid.
+Another aspect of the invention is a plant with lignincontaining monolignol ferulates (e.g., coniferyl ferulate), wherein the plant has an introduced feruloyl-CoA:monolignol transferase nucleic acid.
 The plant can be a monocotyledon or a dicotyledon.
 Another aspect of the invention includes plant cells (e.g., embryonic cells or other cell lines) that can regenerate fertile transgenic plants and/or seeds.
 The cells can be derived from either monocotyledons or dicotyledons.
-Suitable examples of plant species include wheat, rice, Arabidopsis, tobacco, maize, soybean, and the like.
+Suitable examples of plant species include grasses, softwoods, hardwoods, wheat, rice, Arabidopsis, tobacco, maize, soybean, and the like.
 In some embodiments, the plant or cell is a monocotyledon plant or cell.
-For example, the plant or cell can be a maize plant or cell.
+For example, the plant or cell can be a softwood plant or cell, or a maize plant or cell.
+In some embodiments, the plant or cell is a dicotyledon plant or cell.
+For example, the plant or cell can be a hardwood plant or cell.
 The cell(s) may be in a suspension cell culture or may be in an intact plant part, such as an immature embryo, or in a specialized plant tissue, such as callus, such as Type I or Type II callus.

-Transformation of the cells of the plant tissue source can be conducted by any one of a number of methods known to those of skill in the art.
+Transformation of plant cells can be conducted by any one of a number of methods known to those of skill in the art.
 Examples are: Transformation by direct DNA transfer into plant cells by electroporation (U.S. Pat.
 No. 5,384,253 and U.S. Pat.
 No. 5,472,869, Dekeyser et al., The Plant Cell.
 2:591-602 (1990)); direct DNA transfer to plant cells by PEG precipitation (Hayashimoto et al., Plant Physiol.
 93:857-863 (1990)); direct DNA transfer to plant cells by microprojectile bombardment (McCabe et al., Bio/Technology.
 6:923-926 (1988); Gordon-Kamm et al., The Plant Cell.
 2:603-618 (1990); U.S. Pat.
-No. 5,489,520; U.S. Pat.
 No. 5,538,877; and U.S. Pat.
 No. 5,538,880) and DNA transfer to plant cells via infection with Agrobacterium.
 Methods such as microprojectile bombardment or electroporation can be carried out with "naked" DNA where the expression cassette may be simply carried on any E. coli-derived plasmid cloning vector.
 In the case of viral vectors, it is desirable that the system retain replication functions, but lack functions for disease induction.